All Products

 Specifies whether to configure alerting for the data migration task.
 If the task fails or the migration latency exceeds the specified threshold, the alert contacts receive notifications.
 Valid values:

-3. Optional.
-In the lower part of the page, click Next: Configure Database and Table Fields.
-In the dialog box that appears, specify Primary Key Column, Distribution Key, and Engine for the tables that you want to migrate.
+3. Optional: After you complete the preceding configurations, click Next: Configure Database and Table Fields to set the Primary Key Column, Distribution Key, and Engine for the destination tables.

 Note

-• This step is available only if you select Schema Migration for the Migration Types parameter.
-You can set the Definition Status parameter to All and modify the database and table fields.
+• This step is available only if you select Schema Migration for Migration Types during task object configuration.
+You can then select All for Definition Status to make modifications.

 • To view the parameters to be specified when you call the relevant API operation to configure the DTS task, move the pointer over Next: Save Task Settings and Precheck and click Preview OpenAPI parameters.